 What is Klaxon?

 Klaxon is an independent, real-time tracker for global emergency events.
-The first release covers earthquakes worldwide.
-Tsunamis, wildfires, and armed conflicts are next.
+It covers earthquakes worldwide, earthquakes flagged for tsunami warning, and satellite wildfire detections.
+Armed conflicts are next.

 What it does